 How to apply for MPhil/PhD

-PhD: A masters degree (or international equivalent) with an average mark of 60% and above plus, a first or upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
-Non-UK qualifications will be assessed against this standard.
+PhD: A masters degree (or international equivalent) with an average mark of 60% and above plus, an upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.

 Applicants must have graduated from an approved university.
 Other equivalent qualifications will be considered on a case-by-case basis.